DeepPavlovAdmin/scai17/ijcai2019/cfp/index.md

 ## IMPORTANT DATES
-  * Submission:  TBD
+  * Submission: Apr 12, 2019
-  * Notification: TBD
+  * Notification: May 10, 2019
-  * Camera-ready version: TBD
+  * Camera-ready version: May 24, 2019
   * Workshop: August 10–12 (exact date TBD)

 ## SUBMISSIONS
-  * Format: TBD
+  * Format: up to 6 pages of content in the [IJCAI format](https://www.ijcai.org/authors_kit), plus one page for references.
   * Submission URL: TBD

 ## ORGANIZERS